-Professor and Dir. of Graduate Studies of Biochemistry and Biophysics
+Professor and Vice-Chair, Co-director of Graduate Studies

 Faculty Director, UNC High-throughput Peptide Synthesis and Array Facility